Destination

 Ghana

-One of the many features of Ghana is its diverse sociocultural events called Festivals.
-They are meant for cleansing rituals, celebration of past victories, signification of planting and conservation, affirmation of the bond between the living and the departed, among other goals.
-Every region is characterized with different culture and memory expressed in festivals.
-For instance, some of the popular festivals in Ghana are the Odwira of the Akropong, Denkyira and Asante, the Hogbetsotso of the Angloga the Homowo of the Ga, the Nyayem of the Krobo, the Kwefie of Dormaa and Wenchi of Gonja, the Buɣim Chuɣu (Fire Festival) of the Dagomba, the Ndaakoya festival of the Frafra, the Akwambo of the Agona, the Bakatue of the Edina, the Fetu Afahye of the Fante, the Aboakyer of the Efutu, and the Kundun of the Nzema, among a lot more.
-Festivals are spaces for the society and their diaspora to celebrate their communal cultures and histories in durbars, music, and dancing.
+One of the many features of Ghana is its diverse socio-cultural events called festivals.
+They are meant for cleansing rituals, celebrating past victories, the importance of planting and conservating, reaffirmating the bond between the living and the departed, among other goals.
+Each region is characterised by different culture and memory expressed through festivals.
+For example, some of the popular festivals in Ghana are the Odwira of the Akropong, Denkyira and Asante, the Hogbetsotso of the Angloga the Homowo of the Ga, the Nyayem of the Krobo, the Kwefie of Dormaa and the Wenchi of Gonja, the Buɣim Chuɣu (Fire Festival) of the Dagomba, the Ndaakoya Festival of the Frafra, the Akwambo of the Agona, the Bakatue of the Edina, the Fetu Afahye of the Fante, the Aboakyer of the Efutu, and the Kundun of the Nzema, among many others.
+Festivals are spaces for the society and its diaspora to celebrate their shared cultures and histories in durbars, music, and dancing.

 A worldwide wellknown festival is the Pan African History Festival (PANAFEST).
-Africans on the Continent and in the Diaspora take it as a platform to address the most traumatic interruption to the natural evolution of African societies, which among other traumas profoundly undermined the self-confidence and freedom for self-determination of a whole people.
-Inspired back in 1992 by the late great Pan Africanist Efua Sutherland, the Panafest has become a landmark festival in Ghana.
-The 10-day festival is usually organized in July-August.
+Africans on the continent and in the diaspora use it as a platform to address the most traumatic interruption in the natural evolution of African societies, which among other traumas profoundly undermined the self-confidence and freedom of self-determination.
+Inspired by the late great Pan-Africanist Efua Sutherland in 1992, the Panafest has become a landmark festival in Ghana.
+The 10-day festival is usually held in July-August.

 Recommended resources for further reading on the culture, society, and history of Ghana: